-Qull iq Energy Corpora ition
+Qulliq Energy Corporation

 Employment Category # of Remote Work Applications Received # of Remote Work Applications Approved

 Nunavut Inuit Non-Inuit Nunavut Inuit Non-Inuit

 Executive n/a n/a n/a n/a

-Senior Management n/a n/a n/a
+Senior Management n/a n/a n/a n/a

-Middle Management n/a 1 n/a n/a
+Middle Management n/a 1 n/a 1

-Professional n/a 3 1
+Professional n/a 3 n/a 3

-Paraprofessional n/a 1 n/a n/a 3
+Paraprofessional n/a 1 n/a 1

 Admin Support n/a n/a n/a n/a

-Total 5 1,70 5
+Total 5 5

-List all department/corporation positions located outside Nunavut.
-Location Vacant or Filled (please specify Indeterminate, term, casual or by externa contract (non-public servant))? territory.
-Approval was sought from the ed QEC to seek app e GN.
-Approval is n roval for a few employees to work outside of rovided for three (3) month periods, after which d should circumstances warrant.
+Qulliq Energy Corporation List all department/corporationLocationVacant or Filled (please specifypositions located outside Nunavut.Indeterminate, term, casual or by extern contract (non-public servant))?
+Contract (non-public servant))?No positions are currently permanently located outside of Nunavut.Personal/unique circumstances have led QEC to seek approval for a few employees to work outside of territory.
+Approval was sought from the GN.
+Approval is provided for three (3) month periods, after which a review occurs and a further three (3) months is provided should circumstances warrant.